 RFSL presents “Guiding Principles on the Inclusion of Lesbian, Gay, Bisexual, Transgender, and Intersex (LGBTI) People in Development Policy and Programs.”
 The "Guiding Principles" is a new tool for all actors engaging in development programs and policy work, including the Agenda 2030.

-Principles 1 to 4 address fundamental questions about the realities and lived experience of LGBTI people, and they respond to misconceptions and stereotypes that are often used to exclude LGBTI people from development activities.
+Addressing fundamental questions about the realities and lived experience of LGBTI people, and responding to misconceptions and stereotypes that are often used to exclude LGBTI people from development activities.

-Principles 5 to 8 address the role of LGBTI communities and NGOs in development activities, including data and research activities.
+The role of LGBTI communities and non-governmental organizations in development activities, including data and research activities.

 The operations of development agencies and individual development practitioners.